 Tech is moving fast!
 Remember when you were a kid and older people asked you to fix their electronics and computers?

-Well, at the current innovation rate of the industry, maybe it is time to befriend the younglings next door, just to be sure we won’t yell at our TVs when the next gen of super high-end thin OLED TVs hits the market!
+Well, at the current innovation rate of the industry, it may be time to befriend the younglings next door to be sure we won’t yell at our TVs when the next gen of super high-end thin OLED TVs hits the market!

-What is Thunderbolt 3?
-In the article below, I’m going to tell you it is, what is the thunderbolt port used for and why it is a gamechanger for laptops.
+What is Thunderbolt?
+In the article below, we’ll everything you need to know about Thunderbolt and why it is a game-changer for laptops.

 Table of Contents